Yoga & Meditation is as American as Apple Pie, Almost

 My guess is that if Patanjali were alive today, he would completely rewrite the Yoga Sutras.
 He’d take one look a modern woman walking out of a yoga class, cell phone in hand, organizing to pick up the kids, arrange dinner, meanwhile talking with her friends and running two businesses, and he’d say, “These women are many-armed goddesses, queens in their own domains.
 I have to completely reinvent yoga.
 There have to be sutras about juggling, bonding, communion with friends, and how to be a yogi who has children.”

-Meditation Secrets for Women, based on the experiences of women who thrive in meditation.
+If you are a woman, you might think about reading Meditation Secrets for Women, based on the experiences of women who thrive in meditation.
 It was written by my wife, Camille, and I, working together.